asyncapi/glee/docs/auth/userPassword.md

 ## Getting started with username and password authentication

 User and password authentication is one of the most basic form of authentication.
-This guide will walk through how to implement username and password in Glee.
+This guide will walk through how to implement username and password authentication in Glee.

 A sample `asyncapi.yaml` for a server with security requirements and user password security scheme is shown below: